Maybe Accepting Guests

 What can I teach ?
 How to make a great piperade (Basque country) or a croquembouche (French wedding pastry), maybe...
 For those fond of geology, I can create a whole delicious terrane in nougatine and biscuit !

-For people fond of dancing, I can teach some basics of rock'n'roll, waltz, salsa, bachata and a lot of other couple dances... or even some oriental dance, which I simply love.
+For people fond of dancing, I can teach some basics of rock'n'roll, waltz, salsa, bachata and a lot of other couple dances... or even some oriental dance (belly dance or baladi), which I simply love.

 I have also been said and proved to be a good teacher in many things; patient enough, I suppose: sciences, languages, anything I may know.